FREQUENTLY ASKED QUESTIONS

 -

 Yes!
-The puffins feel safe from predators in the fog; therefore, we find them relaxing and loafing at the waters surface.
+The puffins feel safe from predators in the fog.
+We often find them relaxing and floating at the waters surface on foggy days.

 SEALS